 There was no political stability, but everyone was free to do their business and nobody made problems for others.
 I used to go to school and I attended short courses in English and in computer programs.
 I was really interested in studying, and I was trying hard to become a well-known and respected member of society.
-I traveled to school by foot, which made me very tired, but returning home to the smile of my mother and the encouragement of my father help me to forget my exhaustion.
+I travelled to school by foot, which made me very tired, but returning home to the smile of my mother and the encouragement of my father help me to forget my exhaustion.
 Those are the most intricate parts of my life which I really miss.

-I stayed on Leros Island for eight months until I moved to Athens.
-After a few months, I found out about The Unmentionables organization that needed someone to help them with English to Dari translations.
-I found out they were also starting a photography class.
-I didn’t know anything about photography before but since starting classes with the three volunteer professional photographers, I learned a lot of things.
+After moving to Greece from Turkey I stayed in Leros Island of Greece for eight months and then I moved to Athens.
+Through these eight months I was volunteering with some organizations and after moving to Athens a few months later I find out about “The Unmentionables” that need someone to help them with English to Dari translation and also they are starting a photography class.
+I didn’t know anything about photography before but since I started class with the three volunteers and professional photographer I learned a lot of things.
 The teachers are really amazing and they always encourage me.
-It really changed my way of seeing the world and the credit goes to my great teachers, I will always appreciate them.
+It really changed my way of seeing to the world and the credit goes to my great teachers, I will always appreciate them.